lawrencedovin/capstone-2-bark/README.md

 reset link will be sent to their email.

 - #### Filtering
-  Users can filter by diet, cuisine, likes or querying their search using a searchbar.
+  Users can filter by breed, size, location or querying their search using a searchbar.

 - #### Grocery List
   Users can store the recipes in a grocery list which allows the user to be sent the